-GUP Condition Stanford Compliance R.5.
+GUP Condition Stanford Compliance R.2.
+Limits on construction hours.
+Construction activities associated with 2000 GUP projects were limited to construction hours as specified by the County Noise Ordinance.
+Construction sites within 150 feet of the City of Palo Alto are required to follow construction hours set by the City's noise ordinance.
+R.3.
+Operational noise reduction measures.
+ASA-approved building projects incorporated all county-specified noise reduction measures (listed in Section D of the MMRP) and complied with the County Noise Ordinance.
+R.4.
+Fireworks displays to be limited to no more than two events per calendar year.
+Two fireworks displays at events per calendar year are permitted under the GUP.
+All fireworks displays require an entertainment event license from the County's Planning Division.
+From September 1, 2017 through August 31, 2018, the Spring Baseball game and the Earthquakes Soccer game received permits.
+From September 1, 2018 through August 31, 2019, the Spring Baseball game and the San Jose Earthquakes Game received permits.
+R.5.
 Maintenance of hotline for noise complaints.
 Stanford continues to meet the GUP condition by operating the noise hotline at (650) 724-4900, which was established to log complaints related to outdoor special events and high impact events on campus.
 Stanford continues to use this hotline to record concerns about noise disruptions and complaints on campus.
 In FY 17, a change was made in the hotline structure in order to provide callers the option to connect to Stanford Public Safety dispatch at (650) 329-2413 for timely action regarding the complaint, or the caller can log a noise complaint with the operator mail box.
-Six of the eight noise complaints received during the AR 18 reporting period to the noise hotline were regarding equipment problems or problems with mechanical systems within buildings.
-One complaint was about construction noise, and one complaint was about residential party noise on-campus.
+Stanford reported that three noise complaints were received during the AR 19 reporting period to the noise hotline, regarding event noise, noise due to a temporary roadway condition (metal plate), and a noise within an academic building on-campus.
 Stanford continues to work with different types of residential communities to maintain acceptable levels of noise and strengthen communications between campus community members.
-S. Additional Conditions S.1.
+S. Additional Conditions ¥ S.1.
 Acceptance of Conditions of Approval.
 See Annual Report 1.

-Appendix C Cumulative Project Completed building projects under the GUP cap, housing projects, parking, non-GUP building projects and grading projects are tracked in Appendix C. A map and table are provided for each category to illustrate the project, its location, its square footage/housing units/parking spaces counted toward the GUP cap, and in which annual report period the project was completed.
+Completed building projects under the GUP cap, housing projects, parking, non-GUP building projects and grading projects are tracked in Appendix C. A map and table are provided for each category to illustrate the project, its location, its square footage/housing units/parking spaces counted toward the GUP cap, and in which annual report period the project was completed.
 Each table provides a cumulative total of square footage, housing, or parking to date.
 A table also provides a cumulative total of non-GUP building projects.
 Additional backup data is kept on file by Stanford and the County.